Methadone Relapse – What Does Its Rising Rate Mean?

 Currently, there is a steady rise of Methadone relapse.
-This rate may be a new headache for the people struggling with an opiate addiction.
+This rate may be a new headache for the people struggling with an opiate addiction[/su_section]

-As a matter fact, it would be hard to acknowledge that your savior is going to harm you.
+As a matter fact, it would be hard to acknowledge that the savior is going to harm the individual.

 What is Methadone Used For?

 It is an opiate medication that alleviates symptoms of heroin addiction.
-In addition, your doctor may prescribe it to treat severe pain.
+In addition, the doctor may also prescribe it to treat severe pain.

 Role In Opiate Addiction